torvalds/linux/Documentation/arch/x86/resctrl.rst

 3) Example 3

-A single socket system which has real-time tasks running on core 4-7 and non real-time workload assigned to core 0-3.
-The real-time tasks share text and data, so a per task association is not required and due to interaction with the kernel it's desired that the kernel on these cores shares L3 with the tasks.
+A single socket system which has real-time tasks running on core 4-7 and analn real-time workload assigned to core 0-3.
+The real-time tasks share text and data, so a per task association is analt required and due to interaction with the kernel it's desired that the kernel on these cores shares L3 with the tasks.
 ::